phoenix96/AntiTheftBoomerang/README.md

 Android Application, made as a minor project.

 Software required : Android Studio.

-Just clone the repo, and place the folder in your projects and open it in android studio.
+Steps to make it work : Just clone the repository, and place the folder in your projects and open it in android studio.
 Might have to change the package names accordingly.

 Login Setup : <b>Firebase</b>

 <b>Features : </b>

 1.)
 Captures the photo of a user, if he attempts to open the phone 'x' number of times.
-This 'x' can be set in the application itself.
+The 'x' can be set in the application itself.
 Requires support for multiple devices and a better UI.

 2.)
 Option to access the device via messages, to set the phone from sient mode to ringer mode, to start a loud alarm, or even get the location of the phone back via sms.